creditdatamw/zerocell/README.md

 ## What ZeroCell _cannot_ do for you

-* Make you Coffee
 * Read or process excel workbook styles and other visual effects
 * Load data into complex object hierarchies
 * Write to excel files: The Apache POI library (which we use underneath) has a good API for writing to Excel files and provides the `SXSSFWorkbook` for writing large files in an efficient manner.

 ## Usage